enplore/nvd3-charts/README.md

 ## Use
 ### Gauge chart
 Simple gauge, wants a single value as data.
-Use a CSS width of 190px to keep it together (not responsive).
+Use CSS widths to adjust size (not responsive).

 ![](https://raw.githubusercontent.com/enplore/nvd3-charts/master/gauge.png)